BrunoKrugel/nvim-colorizer.lua/README.md

 As long as you have `malloc()` and `free()` on your system, this will work.
 Which includes Linux, OSX, and Windows.

-One line setup.
-This will create an `autocmd` for `FileType *` to highlight every filetype.
+One-line setup.
+This will create an `autocmd` for `FileType *` to highlight every file type.

 **NOTE**: You should add this line after/below where your plugins are setup.